Question: Is cranberry sauce gluten-free?

 - Slightly Tart Cranberry Sauce Recipe.
-This recipe, from About.com's Guide to Culinary Arts, calls for orange juice and sugar.
-Just make certain to use a safe orange juice (there are many) from the gluten-free juice list.
+This recipe, from About.com's Expert on Culinary Arts, calls for orange juice and sugar.
+Just make certain to use a safe orange juice (there are many choices) from the gluten-free juice list.

 - Sugar-Free Cranberry Sauce Recipe.
-If you follow a low-carb diet in addition to eating gluten-free, you might want to check out this recipe from About.com's Guide to Low-Carb Diets.
+If you follow a low-carb diet in addition to eating gluten-free, you might want to check out this recipe from About.com's Expert on Low-Carb Diets.

 - Cabernet Cranberry Sauce Recipe.
 This interesting recipe combines red wine, orange juice and cinnamon with a pinch of (really) cayenne pepper.
 The result is terrific.
 Just make sure to use gluten-free spices.

 - Maple Cranberry Sauce.
 Almost more a relish than a sauce, this recipe includes fresh cranberries, maple syrup, wine, juice, orange zest and walnuts.
 Again, make sure to use a safe juice.